The social sciences are, in their broadest sense, the study of society and how people behave and influence the world around us.

 This degree can lead to several career paths, including a career as a social scientist.
 For example, geographers apply their degree training to study Earth and human geography.
 A bachelor’s degree is eligible for many positions, including those in the federal government.

 Many social science jobs require a postgraduate degree.
 A master’s degree represents the typical entry training for political scientists and economists.
 Psychologists, sociologists and anthropologists often also require a higher degree.

-More than 40% of these students earn a master's or doctorate.
+More than 40% of social science students earn a master’s or doctorate.
 Obtaining a graduate degree results in a 45% increase in average annual salary.